Credentials at a glance

 American Academy of Nurse-Midwives

-People often come to psychiatry provider looking for relief—but just as often, they’re looking for understanding.
+Most people come to a psychiatry provider looking for relief—but just as often, they’re looking for understanding.

 I’m a double board-certified Psychiatric Mental Health Nurse Practitioner and Certified Nurse-Midwife, with a clinical focus on women’s mental health, hormonal transitions, and periods of significant life change.
 I work with people who want thoughtful guidance, careful judgment, and care that makes sense in the context of their lives—not just their symptoms.

-What stayed with me wasn’t the medicine that helped him—it was the realization that being with someone can be as important as doing something to them.
+What stayed with me after that wasn’t the name of the medicine that helped him—it was the realization that being with someone can be as important as doing something to them.

 Across roles as a paramedic, cardiac technician, nurse, nurse-midwife, and now psychiatric nurse practitioner, I’ve seen this truth repeat itself: people feel better not only when symptoms are addressed, but when they are understood, grounded, and met with steadiness during uncertainty.